-How do I start the computer in safe mode?
+How can I start the computer in safe mode?

-The traditional method is gone where you keep pressing the F8 key, but there still is a way to directly boot into safe mode, without booting the operating system.
+As of Windows 10, the traditional method is gone where you keep pressing the F8 key, but there still is a way to directly boot into safe mode on Windows, without booting the operating system.
 Windows 10, by default, enters automatic repair mode if the boot process is interrupted three times in a row.
 The cause of interrupt can be software related, hardware-related, or it can be on purpose.

 Next, Windows may ask you to enter your credential to sign in.
 If not then, Windows 10 will start diagnosing your PC, showing you the diagnosing screen.

 After a while, you will be taken to the automatic repair screen.
 Here click on the advanced options.